A letter from our Chief Regulatory Officer, Deven McGraw

 - to protect against fraudulent, malicious, abusive, unauthorized or unlawful use of or subscription to our products and services and to protect our services and users from such use.

-(if you are invited to and opt into being a beta user and have Ciitizen obtain your medical records, we will share Basic Account Information (see above) to a third-party that you have authorized to verify your account information and when you have authorized others to authenticate you or verify your account information.)
+If you are invited to and opt into being a user and have Ciitizen obtain your medical records, we will share Basic Account Information (see above) to a third-party that you have authorized to verify your account information and when you have authorized others to authenticate you or verify your account information.

-Except as stated above, Ciitizen will not share your Ciitizen Record Information (e.g., the health and medical information populating your Ciitizen account) with a third party unless you have given us permission to do so.
+Except as stated above, Ciitizen will not share your Ciitizen Record Information (e.g., the health and medical information populating your Ciitizen account), whether identifiable or with identifiers removed) with a third party unless you have given us permission to do so.

-We also will not ever sell your personal information to a third party, except with your consent.
+We also will not ever sell your personal information to a third party, whether identifiable or with identifiers removed, except with your consent.

 If Ciitizen enters into a merger, acquisition or sale of all or a portion of its assets or business, user information will also be transferred as part of or in connection with the transaction.
 Where possible, Ciitizen will notify you in advance of such a transaction and you will be offered an opportunity to opt-out of having your information transferred.